 Case study name Eastern Germany, Czech Republic and Slovakia Case study type Transboundary Case study The transboundary Germany- Czech Republic-Slovakian case study focuses on summary the effects of land use management and water retention policies on two water related indicators under stress - water quantity and quality.
 Agro-urban zones (intensive agriculture and non-permeable urban surface) are areas with higher temperatures (heat islands).
 The heat is a contributor to unstable air that concentrates as clouds over areas with lower temperatures.
-As a result, there s less rain over the agro-urban zones, and too much rain over the mountain ones.
-Retention in ecosystems will lead to decrease of run-off, production of ensible heat through evaporation and instead of vertical clouds horizontal clouds with rainfall across wider landscape area can be formed which do not ead to torrential rains causing local and downstream floods.
-The ransboundary project includes three countries: Slovakia, Czech Republic and Germany.
+As a result, there is less rain over the agro-urban zones, and too much rain over the mountain zones.
+Retention in ecosystems will lead to decrease of run-off, production of sensible heat through evaporation and instead of vertical clouds horizontal clouds with rainfall across wider landscape area can be formed which do not lead to torrential rains causing local and downstream floods.
+The transboundary project includes three countries: Slovakia, Czech Republic and Germany.
 The Czech Republic transfers water to Germany through Elbe/Labe river.
 Slovakia is not physically connected but faces similar issues.
-The greater fluctuation of water supply in downstream Germany leads to seasonal flooding, river.
-Slovakia is not physically connected but faces similar issues.
-The greater fluctuation of water supply in downstream Germany leads to seasonal flooding, as well as a shortage of water for agriculture during dry periods, lower water as well as a shortage of water for agriculture during dry periods, lower water quality, and sedimentation in the Elbe estuary.
+The greater fluctuation of water supply in downstream Germany leads to seasonal flooding, as well as a shortage of water for agriculture during dry periods, lower water quality, and sedimentation in the Elbe estuary.
 Case study You will learn about the interrelations between effects of upstream land use learning goals and water retention policies and downstream stability of flow that may prevent floods and sedimentation, and water availability for irrigation in the Elbe/Labe basin.
 You will learn about land use policies that increase retention of rainwater in forested, agricultural, and urban landscapes; retention in ecosystems will lead to decrease of run-off, and reduce vertical cloud formation that leads to heavy local rainfall and flooding in other areas.